Loading Patchies...

 Virtual Filesystem

-Load images, videos, fonts, and other files from the patch's virtual filesystem:
+Load images, videos, fonts, and other files from the patch virtual filesystem:

 const img = loadImage(url); // works in p5, for example

-See Virtual Filesystem for how to add files to your patch.
+See Virtual Filesystem to add files to a patch.

 Persistent Storage

-Use kv to store data that survives page reloads:
+Use kv to store data after the page reloads:

 // Save a value